CreavesCash/ThirstDocs/docs/index.rst

 EDITING ENVIRONMENT
 ===========================
 At the moment, ThirstScript is only suitable for Windows computers.
 Sorry.
 If you have a multi-purpouse programming environment like Sublime Text, I would encourage you to use that.
-Save your files with the .thsc file ending and move on to **My first script**.
+Save your files with the .thsc file ending and move on to - `My First Script <https://thirstdocs.readthedocs.io/en/latest/#my-first-script>`_.
 If not, you probably have notepad.
 Follow along the Notepad instructions below.

 NOTEPAD AS AN EDITOR
 ===========================